Cadify/Cadify-User-Manual/docs/cadify/menu_elements/toolsMenu.md

   </div>
 </div>

-Without CHR, these dependencies risk being processed in the wrong sequence, leading to circular references or stalled calculations.
-With CHR, the workbook logic is re-evaluated after every change, placing each calculation in its correct order.
+Without The Resolver, these dependencies risk being processed in the wrong sequence, leading to circular references or stalled calculations.
+By re-evaluating the workbook logic after every change, it places each calculation in its correct order.
 This guarantees stable updates, reliable outputs, and a seamless translation of customer choices into consistent engineering and production data.

 ---